dantleech/blog/content/posts/2025/01-09-one-hour-expression-language.md

 categories: [programming,php]
 date: 2025-01-09
 toc: true
-draft: true
+draft: false
+image: /images/2025-01-18/onehourexpr.jpg
 ---

-This blog post is to accompany a talk entitled **The One Hour Expression Language** and aims to provide a review of both the concepts and the code in that talk[^talk].
+This blog post is based on a talk I did entitled **The One Hour Expression Language** and aims to provide a review of both the concepts and the code in that talk[^talk].

 An expression language[^interpreter] in our sense is something that **evaluates** an **expression** where an expression is a sequence of bytes which are highly likely